 What a room in your area rents for

-The solo apartment alternative from Scenario A
+The solo apartment alternative from Scenario B

 Educational purposes only.
 House-hacking carries real responsibilities: tenant management, local rental regulations, tax reporting, and property maintenance.
 This tool illustrates the financial concept — talk to a CPA and lender before executing.